jasonjoo2010/godao/README.md

 GoDao is an implementation of data object access based on `database/sql`.
 It provides security and easy for use when accessing data in db.

+## Tips

+Currently it is mainly tested under `MySQL` database.

+More databases adaption could be introduced in future.

+It's not something like `ORM` to keep light weight.

 ## Define Model

 Naming convertion follows camel style in struct and underscore style in tables.
 For instance: